 3. RIDER SAFETY

-It goes without saying that riders are an intrinsic part of our business,, and this will never cease to be true.
-We are always looking for new ways of supporting our riders, who make it possible for us to continue delivering an amazing experience for all our customers.
+It goes without saying that our rider partners are an important part of our eco-system.
+We are always looking for new ways of supporting the riders, who make it possible for us to continue delivering an amazing experience to all our customers.

 At Delivery Hero, we care.
 To live up to this value, we are committed to sustainability, both when it comes to our environmental footprint and our social impact.